TabularLang/CoreTabular/README.md

 Tabular compiler tc.exe to compile the model (from Tabular to Infer.NET) and run inference.

-##Building on Linux (recent Ubuntu with Mono and optional MonoDevelop)
+##Building on Unix-like systems

-Goes something like this:
+Building under recent Ubuntu with Mono and optional MonoDevelop, goes something like this:

 ```
 cd CoreTabular